Atlanta Traumatic Brain Injury Lawyers

 People with brain injuries often require expensive medical treatment and time off work to recover from their accident.
 A settlement can help reimburse individuals for the financial damages they sustain because of their injuries.
 In some cases, individuals suffer severe enough brain injuries that they can no longer perform their duties at work.
 The loss of their earning capacity can also be included in a settlement.

 Non-Economic Damages for TBIs

 The non-economic damages sustained in an accident resulting in brain injuries can also be factored into a lawsuit.
 The pain and suffering endured by the individual cannot be undone by monetary compensation, but it can help.
 In many cases, individuals suffer emotional damage after experiencing a traumatic accident.
 Compensation can allow a person with brain injuries to receive the therapy they need to process their trauma.
 An Atlanta traumatic brain injury lawyer could work tirelessly in pursuit of compensation.

-Get the Help You Need After an Accident Causing a Head or Brain Injury in Metro Atlanta
+Get the Help You Need by Speaking with an Experienced Atlanta Traumatic Brain Injury Lawyer

 If you have suffered a brain injury because of another’s negligence or wrongful conduct in metro Atlanta, or if you lost a loved one in an Atlanta traffic accident, construction accident, or other traumatic event, call Shiver Hamilton Campbell at 404-593-0020 for a free consultation.
 We take on cases involving the most serious catastrophic injuries or wrongful death, and we fight to secure significant compensation for our clients who were hurt because of another’s negligence or wrongful conduct.